tlewowski/zurvan/README.md

 ```

 Returns a `Promise` that is resolved when all timeouts are already called or rejected it time cannot be forwarded (e.g. timers were not intercepted yet).
+Resolution value is array of callbacks that exited with an exception (if everything went smoothly, it should be empty).
+If you want `zurvan` to reject
+the `Promise` in such case, turn `rejectOnCallbackFailure` configuration option to `true`.
+If you do, it'll be rejected with the array of failed callbacks.
-Resolution value is `undefined` and rejection `Error` with proper message.
+However, if the reason for rejection is different than failed callbacks, it will be rejected with `Error` with proper message.

 #### `zurvan.forwardTimeToNextTimer()`

 Forwards the time to the nearest timer and exipires all timers with same due time.
+Resolution value is array of callbacks that exited with an exception (if everything went smoothly, it should be empty).
+If you want `zurvan` to reject
+the `Promise` in such case, turn `rejectOnCallbackFailure` configuration option to `true`.
+If you do, it'll be rejected with the array of failed callbacks.
-Resolution value is `undefined` and rejection `Error` with proper message.
+However, if the reason for rejection is different than failed callbacks, it will be rejected with `Error` with proper message.

 Returns a `Promise` that is resolved when all callbacks are executed and event queue is empty or rejected it time cannot be forwarded (e.g. timers were not intercepted yet)..